Best IT Workflow Automation Tools for Operations Teams February 2026

 The system provides ITSM functionality alongside customizable workflow engines that connect to existing enterprise infrastructure.
 You can build multi-department processes that span IT, HR, and facilities through a single system.

-Talking about downsides, ServiceNow requires substantial implementation time and higher licensing costs for full functionality.
+On the downside, ServiceNow requires substantial implementation time and higher licensing costs to unlock full functionality.
 Deployments often involve months of professional services and extensive configuration to maintain custom workflows.

-The bottom line: ServiceNow suits large enterprises with substantial budgets and complex multi-departmental workflows.
+ServiceNow suits large enterprises that require scalability, have substantial budgets, and run complex multi-departmental workflows

 Jira Service Management